Modular Periodicity of Random Initialized Recurrences: Periodicity of Fibonacci Recurrences

 \section{Periodicity of Fibonacci Recurrences}

-We now turn our focus to the Fibonacci recurrence $a_n=a_{n-1}+ a_{n-2}$ and its parity transform $a_n=-a_{n-1}+ a_{n-2}$ with random integer initialization $(a_0, a_1) \in (\mathbb{Z}/m\mathbb{Z})^{2}$.
-The implied mirror-symmetry can be seen in \autoref{table1} for all moduli $m$, where the number of periods and lengths are similar for both recurrences, and where every period corresponds to a chiral period from the other recurrence.
+We now turn our focus to the Fibonacci recurrence $a_n=a_{n-1}+ a_{n-2}$ and its parity transform $a_n=-a_{n-1}+ a_{n-2}$ with random integer initialization $(a_0, a_1) \in (\mathbb{Z}/m\mathbb{Z})^2$.
+The implied mirror symmetry can be seen in \autoref{table1} for all moduli m, where the number of periods and lengths are similar for both recurrences, and where every period corresponds to a mirror period from the other recurrence.

 One open problem in mathematics is calculating the length of the Pisano periods, $\pi(m)$, explicitly.
 However, classical studies focus on the single canonical sequence, neglecting the complete period landscape arising from all possible initializations.
 We observe that periods of length 3 emerge at all even moduli, periods of length 8 at every third modulus, and periods of length 4 and 20 at every fifth modulus.
 These patterns suggest a fundamental principle: the periodicity of composite moduli is completely determined by the periodicity at prime moduli via the Chinese Remainder Theorem.
 This motivates our systematic classification of prime moduli, which we present below.